 Single & Double Arm Wall Lights

-Wall uplighters feature a covered bulb all the light shines upwards illuminating the wall and the room.
-Can be used as your primary source of lighting or for decorative purposes.
+Wall up-lighters feature a covered bulb.
+All the light shines upwards, illuminating the wall and the room.
+It can be used as your primary lighting source or for decorative purposes.

 Up & Down

-Double bulb lights that shine the light in both up and down directions illuminating the room and providing a decorative effect at the same time.
+Double bulb lights that shine the light in both up and down directions illuminate the room and provide a decorative effect at the same time.

-The light sits flush to the wall.
+The light sits flush with the wall.
 Different directions are available that shine the light up, all directions or outwards—a good option for corridors and hallways.